Training, development and registration (clinical photography)

 Registration is required for many healthcare science roles.

-On completion of your training you will be eligible to join the voluntary register of the Committee for the Accreditation of Medical Illustration Practitioners (CAMIP).
+On completion of your training you will be eligible to join the voluntary register of the Committee for the Accreditation of Medical Illustrations Practitioners and Academy for Healthcare Science.